axdelafuen/vampire-survivors-clicker/README.md

 # Great Clicker

 Great Clicker is a really simple clicker game.
-It's a personnal preject of axdelafuen.
+This is a personnal preject of axdelafuen.

 You can try it yourself on : https://great-clicker.github.io